vngkv123/aSiagaming/Chrome-v8-tutorials/README.md

-I made simple vunlerable code which based on `starCTF 2019 OOB`.
+I made simple vunlerable code which is based on `starCTF 2019 OOB`.

 Apply this patch file :)